 Croatia beat England to book their place in the World Cup final in Moscow on Sunday.

-Here, FP profiles the side who will meet France at the Luzhniki Stadium.
+Here, we profile the side who will meet France at the Luzhniki Stadium.

 World Cup record